vladbph/cymatix-doc/README.md

     User> you bet!
     Bot> Great, thank you!!!
 ```
-In such conversation there is no strict sequence of questions to be ask.
-The conversation flow depends on already provided parameters and system would ask only those questions helping to get missing parameters.
+The conversation flow depends on already provided parameters and system would ask only those questions to retrieve missing parameters.
 So, the conversation could go like this:
 ```
     User> I want small BBQ chicken with extra cheese and tomatoes on top and my address is ...
     Bot> Here is you order...
 Should I go ahead and place your order?